selmaintelligence/chatgpt_memory_templates/README.md

 - **In-Memory File System**: Simulate file operations (read/write) directly in memory without needing external storage.
 - **Natural Language Processing**: Use natural language to generate Python code, perform tasks, and even switch environments.
 - **Advanced Error Handling**: Automatically detect errors during code execution and provide feedback or debugging suggestions.

+## Installation
+- All ChatGPT text-prompt templates for updating ChatGPT's personalization memory functionalities are located in the /templates directory of this root directory.
+- Simply copy the raw markdown and paste it into ChatGPT's text-prompt.